 Before beginning an appeal you should try to resolve the matter informally if you can - for example, by talking to the marker, LTS Hub, the specific Course Director (if it relates to a mark or teaching) or the Plagiarism Officer (if it relates to a penalty applied for plagiarism/collusion).

 If what you want to appeal about cannot be resolved informally, you'll then need to enter the Stage 1 appeal process by completing this appeal form.

 The appeal form asks what your concerns relate to and what outcome you are appealing.
-For help with writing your appeal, see our info sheet “Writing an effective statement”.
+For help with writing your appeal, see our advice guide "providing supporting evidence" .

 Once completed, you should submit your appeal form along with supporting evidence to your LTS Hub.
-You can hand in a hard copy in person or email it.
+It is usually best to send it by email, but you can hand in a hard copy.
 In either case, we advise that:

 - you clearly mark the envelope/email containing your appeal with your name and student number, specifying that it is a Stage 1 appeal; and